Boat Races at Lake Clare June 3 & 4

 If you are looking for a hike close to town, you might check out Tel-hy Nature Preserve which is an ACRES Land Trust Property.
 Park your car in the lot and enjoy this 1.3 mile hike through these lovely looped trails that wind you around with overhead views of the river and into wooded areas.
 If you aren’t looking for a more advanced hike, try to stay to the left at the fork.
 The path is unpaved so make sure you wear appropriate footwear in case of muddy areas.

-If you are a fan of enjoying the outdoors, getting wet, dining in nationally-featured restaurants , soaring through the trees and sipping on award-winning wines, then you need to DO MORE in HUNTINGTON COUNTY.
-We’ve assembled a four day itinerary that features a sampling of some of the BEST of what we have to offer for warm weather fun.
-Pick and choose as few or as many as suits your taste and we hope you enjoy your time as much as we do.
-We recommend a four day weekend but you can always add or take away days to fit your vacation needs.
+If you are a fan of enjoying the outdoors, splashing, shopping, dining in nationally-featured restaurants, soaring through the trees and sipping on award-winning wines, then you need to DO MORE in HUNTINGTON COUNTY.
+We’ve assembled a sampling of some of the BEST of what we have to offer into a suggested 4 day itinerary.
+Want to make it a day trip or a weekend?
+Pick and choose from our list and come visit!
+DO MORE in Huntington County.

 Check in to one of our great lodging properties or campgrounds and head right out to do the High Adventure Canopy Tour at Zip Timber Lake (reservations required) or follow our Antiques Trail and do dinner at Nick’s Kitchen in Downtown Huntington and have the original hand breaded pork tenderloin that was featured on the Travel Channel.
 Then walk down to Antiqology for ice cream and the Midwest’s largest selection of craft sodas.